Pre-Professional Health Advising

 Prerequisite course requirements vary from school to school.
 Students are encouraged to consult with the pre-professional health advisor to determine which physician associate programs are of interest, and pattern their course work to fulfill these specific program requirements.
 It is recommended that students complete a 4 year degree majoring in BS Biomedical Sciences with a concentration in Pre-PA.

-Students with career interests in allopathic medicine, osteopathic medicine, or podiatry may achieve admission to professional schools by graduating in any major, provided certain prerequisites are met.
+Students with career interests in allopathic medicine or osteopathic medicine may achieve admission to professional schools by graduating in any major, provided certain prerequisites are met.
 Typically, 75% of students that enter medical school majored in the physical, natural, or social sciences, with the remaining 25% from other disciplines.

 Students interested in medical school should consult the medical school admission requirements for their schools of interest or those published in the MSAR (Medical School Admissions Requirements) book.

-Students in Biomedical Sciences or Chemistry pre-med concentrations are assigned to a pre-medical sciences advisor in their Department or the College of Science Pre-Professional advisor.
+Students in Biomedical Sciences or Chemistry pre-med concentrations are assigned to a supplemental Pre-Professional Health advisor.
 These advisors work closely with each student to help plan programs of study and prepare for the process of gaining admission to the chosen professional school.
-EKU also has a University Pre-Health Advisory Committee.
+EKU also has a University Pre-Med Committee.
 This committee assists students in their application process and prepares committee letters of evaluation for them.
-It is important for students to contact the chair of the University Pre-Health Advisory Committee or the pre-professional health advisor at the beginning of the academic year in which they plan to apply to medical school.
+It is important for students to contact the chair of the University Pre-Med Committee and the pre-professional health advisor at the beginning of the academic year in which they plan to apply to medical school.

-Each medical school requires an admission exam, either the MCAT for medical schools or the GRE or MCAT for podiatry schools.
+Each medical school requires an admission exam, called the MCAT.
 These professional schools also look for students with leadership potential, a strong sense of empathy, a community and university service record, and extensive experience shadowing professionals in these fields.
 Admission to professional schools is highly competitive and depends on a good balance among each of these areas, in addition to a strong MCAT score and a high GPA.

 Students interested in dentistry can major in either Chemistry (B.S., Pre-Dental Concentration) or Biomedical Sciences (B.S., Pre-Dental Concentration), although dental schools will accept students from any academic background, provided certain prerequisites are met.
 Students are encouraged to check individual dental schools for details of their requirements.

-Students majoring in either Biomedical Sciences or Chemistry will be assigned an advisor in their department who is familiar with dental-school admissions procedures.
+Students majoring in either Biomedical Sciences or Chemistry will be assigned an advisor in their department who is familiar with dental-school admissions procedures, as well as the pre-professional health advisor as a supplemental advisor.

 Students interested in admission to optometry school may complete any degree program, but typically they major in either Chemistry (B.S.) or Biomedical Sciences (Pre-Optometry concentration).
 See the Department pages in this Catalog for details of these programs.
 Refer to specific optometry school admission requirements for listings of appropriate prerequisite courses.
-Students in Biomedical Sciences or Chemistry will be assigned an advisor knowledgeable about optometry admissions procedures who will assist them in their application process.
+Students in Biomedical Sciences or Chemistry will be assigned an advisor knowledgeable about optometry admissions procedures who will assist them in their application process, as well as the pre-professional health advisor as a supplemental advisor..
 This process typically begins in the fall of the junior year.
 Optometry schools require the OAT exam, and look for students with leadership potential, a strong sense of empathy, a community and university service record, and extensive experience shadowing optometrists.

 Admission to optometry schools is highly competitive and depends on a good balance among each of these areas in addition to strong OAT scores and a high GPA.